mr-xiaying/learning-java-git/README.md

 # learning-git
-hello world!
+hello !
-This is a demo projectfor learning how to use git!
+This is a demo project for learning how to learn java,and I will share my program every day!